awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-aws-config.md

 1. In the AWS Config console, follow the steps provided to turn on recording\.
 For more information, see [Setting up AWS Config using the Console](https://docs.aws.amazon.com/config/latest/developerguide/gs-console.html)\.

+For more information, see [Viewing Configuration Details in the AWS Config Console](https://docs.aws.amazon.com/config/latest/developerguide/view-manage-resource-console.html)\.

  **To activate AWS Config using the command line or API**
-+ Using the AWS CLI, see [Viewing Configuration Details in the AWS Config Console](https://docs.aws.amazon.com/config/latest/developerguide/view-manage-resource-console.html) in the *AWS Config Developer Guide*\.
++ Using the AWS CLI, see [Viewing Configuration Details \(AWS CLI\)](https://docs.aws.amazon.com/config/latest/developerguide/view-manage-resource-console.html#view-config-details-cli) in the *AWS Config Developer Guide*\.
 + Using the Amazon EC2 API, see [GetResourceConfigHistory](https://docs.aws.amazon.com/config/latest/APIReference/API_GetResourceConfigHistory.html)\.

-For more information, see [Viewing Configuration Details in the AWS Config Console](https://docs.aws.amazon.com/config/latest/developerguide/view-manage-resource-console.html)\.